gfarnadi/gfarnadi.github.io/courses/ML/project.md

 - Answers to questions: 1%

 ## Timeline
-- Team Registration, Due Date: September 20, 2021.
+- Team Registration, due: **September 20, 2021**.
 Fill this [form]().
-- Study plan, Due Date: October 18, 2021 (by the end of the day AOE).
-Upload the PDF to your gradescope account by the head of the team.
+- Study plan, due: **October 18, 2021** (by the end of the day AOE).
+Upload the PDF of the proposal to gradescope by the head of the team.
-- Project Presentation,  December 6, 2021.
+- Project Presentation, on: **December 6, 2021**.
+Upload the PDF of your poster/slides to gradescope by the head of the team.
-- Final report, Due Date: December 13, 2021 (by the end of the day AOE).
-Upload the PDF to your gradescope account by the head of the team.
+- Final report, due: **December 13, 2021** (by the end of the day AOE).
+Upload the PDF of the report to gradescope by the head of the team.

 ## Goals